jaworowa/www/_posts/2024-05-12-wazne-kontakty.md

 ---
 layout: post
-title:  "Is Intelligence Enough"
+title:  "Ważne kontakty"
 author: norbert
-categories: [ Jekyll, tutorial ]
+categories: [ kontakt, przypięte ]
 image: assets/images/5.jpg
 featured: true
 ---
-Education must also train one for quick, resolute and effective thinking.
-To think incisively and to think for one's self is very difficult.
+Na tej stronie znajdziecie najważniejsze kontakty, zarówno do wspólnoty, jak i naszych podwykonawców.

 > We are prone to let our mental life become invaded by legions of half truths, prejudices, and propaganda.
 At this point, I often wonder whether or not education is fulfilling its purpose.
 A great majority of the so-called educated people do not think logically and scientifically.